nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Remove contacts from groups: `ungroup`

+Removes a contact from a group.

+Format: `ungroup n/NAME g/GROUPNAME`

+* Deletes the contact with given `NAME` from the given `GROUPNAME`
+* If group or name does not exist, print error

+Acceptable values:
+* `NAME` and `GROUPNAME` are strings

+Example(s):
+* `ungroup n/John g/cs2101 tut`
+* `ungroup n/samantha tan g/saturday 9am yoga`

+Expected outputs when it succeeds: `John has been removed from cs2101 tut.` Expected output when fails: `Error, invalid input entered`

 ### Clearing all entries : `clear`

 Clears all entries from the address book.